bsarango/python-p3-v2-final-project-template/README.md

 The helpers.py file imports the employee and order models to use these respective objects in the files functions and the cli_color_py module to give color to success, warning, error, or startup/exit messages to the user.
 Helpers.py contains several helper functions that are called in cli.py functions or within other helper functions.

 In helpers.py, list_employees() and list_orders() display all of the employee or order instances, by title or name only, via enumeration from the passed argument.
-The create_order() recieved user input for the data needed to create an order object.
-The object's data is verified via try and execpt statements when using the class method .create for Order
+The create_order() takes in user inputs and the passed argument to assign to variables for an order object's attributes.
+The order object is then created and verified using the .create().
+The delete_order() takes an existing order as an arugment and validates the users response to proceed with deleting or not.
+The update_order() takes an order object as an argument and requests user inputs to reassign the selected objects' attributes.
+The object is updated in the database via the .update() instance function for each changed attribute.
+The manage_employee_orders() prints a menu for the user to select from to perform an action.
+The user can create an order for the employee, return to the previous menu, or select an order by number to get further options for that order by calling order_options().